-If you don't see a question here that can help you, please contact us for more information.
+If you don't see your question answered here, please contact us for more information.

-3. Can I run my TV, refrigerator or water pump on solar?
-Many refrigerators in RV’s can run on DC propane and AC power.
-The solar will provide power to the batteries, which will allow you to run the fridge on DC power and propane.
+3. Can I run my TV, refrigerator, or water pump on solar?
+Many refrigerators in RVs can run on DC propane and AC power.
+The solar panels will provide power to the batteries, which will allow you to run the fridge on DC power and propane.
 Solar will also charge the batteries so you can use your water pump.
-Many TV’s run on 120 volt, so you would require a small inverter to run an AC TV.
+Many TVs run on 120-volt power, so you would require a small inverter to run an AC TV.

 5. What is the difference between amps, watts and volts?
 A gas station is a great analogy to use when talking about Watts, Amps and Volts.
 Amps are like gallons of gas that fill your RV's battery and Volts can be compared to the pressure at the gas pump - you require a certain volt "pressure" to fill your battery "gas tank".
 Watts are simply the amps multiplied by the volts.

 7. What is the difference between a solar kit and a solar system?
-Our Solar Kit contain a solar panel, solar controller and cables and is ideal for simply charging your RV battery.
-A Solar System includes more accessories such as an inverter, transfer switch, battery charger and fuse block, that will allow you to run AC appliances/electronics, charge your battery and connect both shore and solar power to your RV's breaker panel.
-Depending on your application, both products will come with all of the components you will need to install solar on your RV, boat or cottage/cabin.
+Our solar kits contain a solar panel, solar controller, and cables, and are ideal for simply charging your RV battery.
+A solar system includes more accessories such as an inverter, transfer switch, battery charger, and fuse block, which will allow you to run AC appliances/electronics, charge your battery, and connect both shore and solar power to your RV's breaker panel.
+Depending on your application, both products will come with all of the components you will need to install solar on your RV, boat, or cottage/cabin.

 10. What is the difference between a pure sine wave and a modified sine wave inverter?
 All AC devices are made to run off of pure sine wave power.
-Modified sine wave is a version of AC power that is trying to replicate AC power, but unfortunately does not achieve an exact replica of it.
-Modified sine wave inverters are much less expensive, however, many sensitive electronic devices require the exact replica of AC power that a Pure sine wave inverter produces.
-Examples of devices running poorly on modified sine wave include portable tool chargers, high end TV’s and stereo’s, CPAP machines and microwaves.
+Modified sine wave is a version of AC power that is trying to replicate AC power, but does not achieve an exact replica of it.
+Modified sine wave inverters are much less expensive.
+However, many sensitive electronic devices require the exact replica of AC power that a pure sine wave inverter produces.
+Examples of devices running poorly on modified sine wave include portable tool chargers, high-end TVs and stereos, CPAP machines, and microwaves.

-12. Do I have to penetrate my roof with a solar panel system?
-In many applications we permanently mount the panels to the roof of your RV boat or cottage/cabin and without issue when proper sealant is used.
-We do have a new line of Portable Solar kits that are easily set-up on the ground and are not meant to be a permanent option.
+12. Do I have to penetrate my roof to install a solar panel system?
+In many applications, we permanently mount the panels to the roof of your RV, boat, or cottage/cabin without any issue when the proper sealant is used.
+Our portable solar kits are easily set up on the ground and are not meant to be a permanent option.